Cooking Gorgeous

 Notes

-• All-purpose flour is the ideal choice for making naan bread.
+• All-purpose flour (plain white flour) is the ideal choice for making naan bread.
 Using alternative flours, like whole wheat flour, can result in naan breads that are less soft and more dense.

-• Once you have made the dough, you must use it promptly.
-If you plan to prepare the dough in the morning for cooking later in the evening, reduce the yeast to ¼ teaspoon and keep the dough covered in the fridge until needed.
+• If you want to make the dough earlier in the day, reduce the yeast to ¼ teaspoon and keep the covered dough in the fridge until needed.

 Nutrition